Star Wars VI: Return of the Jedi—Limited Edition

 They were a nice substitute for awhile.
 I enjoyed them for what they were.
 But the real films are back now.

-Now on to a couple of things I would never have worried about as an eight-year-old and which I am almost inclined to skip for this review were they not such topics of controversy around this release: video and audio quality.
+Now on to a couple of things I would never have worried about as an 8-year-old and which I am almost inclined to skip for this review were they not such topics of controversy around this release: video and audio quality.

 The video quality for Return of the Jedi: Unaltered was top-notch, except for the fact that it was not anamorphic.